junwatu/sentiment-analysis-griddb/blog/README.md

 ## Dataset Preparation

 You can use any data review for this project.
-For example, you can use the [Amazon Review Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews) or just copy paste a review from one of the product reviews on Amazon.
+For example, you can use the [Amazon Review Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets.html#amazon_reviews) or just copy-paste a review from one of the product reviews on Amazon.

 ## Server